zzot/semi-static/README.markdown

 CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-[^1]: With good reason of course — Jekyll is used for GitHub Pages.

 [*CMS]:         Content Management System
 [*CSS]:         Cascading Style Sheets